Museum of Danish America: Main level

 The museum's permanent exhibition Across Oceans, Across Time continues on the ground level and covers the years from 1940 to the present day.
 This level also contains the Danish-American Artist Series exhibit, which showcases a different Danish-American artist every six months.
 Most recent artists featured in this series include artist Victor Borge in the exhibit The Victor Borge Legacy Award: Celebrating 10 Years of Music, which was showcased in the multimedia room.
 In addition to exhibits, this level of the museum houses the museum's Wall of Honor, the first piano owned by Danish immigrant performer Victor Borge, the museum gift shop and a Lego play area.

 Kramme Gallery

 The Kramme Gallery is on the upper level and houses the museum's temporary exhibits.
 The most recent temporary exhibit was the Tradition and Change: Weddings in Danish America, which will be followed by the exhibit Papirklip: A global and Timeless Art.

 Off-site properties

-Genealogy Center
+Genealogy and Education Center

 In 1996, the museum's research library opened in-house and was initially staffed by volunteers.
 A librarian was hired in 2002.
-The following year, the Genealogy Center opened at its current location on Elk Horn's Main Street.
+The following year, the Genealogy and Education Center opened at its current location on Elk Horn's Main Street.

-In addition to its collection and resources, the Genealogy Center offers translation and research services, as well as genealogy workshops, for a fee.
+In addition to its collection and resources, the Genealogy and Education Center offers translation and research services, as well as genealogy workshops, for a fee.